devfake/flox/README.md

 `Trending` will display a list of the current popular movies on TMDb.
 This list updates daily.

+### Upcoming Movies

+`Upcoming` will display new movies which will be released soon.
+TMDb do not yet support regional queries but this is coming soon.

 ### Export / Import

 Also you can make a backup of all your movies in the settings page.
 If you click the `EXPORT MOVIES` button, there will be an download for an `json` file.
 This file